The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 One last thing

 QR genuinely is one of the most improvable subtests in the UCAT.
-It's not a content problem , it's an execution problem.
-And execution problems are the ones that respond best to deliberate practice.
+It's not a content problem , it's an execution problem, and these are the ones that respond best to deliberate practice.

 If you're sitting in the 500s or 600s right now and feeling like your score is stuck, I want to be honest with you: three weeks of properly applied work can move your score more than four months of unfocused practice.
 I lived it.